 Retroactive child support is based on each parent’s obligation to provide for the maintenance of the children.
 The first thing that you need to understand is that you don’t need to be divorced to get the allowance.
 Even an unmarried couple, who has children, is eligible for this support.

-The support includes not only the child’s daily expenses but also the birth expense of the mother.
+The support includes not only the child’s daily expenses but also the birth expenses of the mother.
 The other expenses:

 - Doctors expenses while pregnant